ppptrice/DATA440_Project/README.md

 The site provides a bit of information on cytokines, some dataframes to view and generate data, and a couple of visualizations to show the general shape of the data.

+### Introduction + cytokine dataframe
-- Starting from the top of the page, the introduction provides brief information on cytokines.
+Starting from the top of the page, the introduction provides brief information on cytokines.
-The data from the norm_cytokine_data.csv are displayed.
+The data from the norm_cytokine_data.csv are displayed as a dataframe.
+The sample ID is from the cytokine data, but I decided not to remove it.
+Each column contains the MFI for one individual healthy human blood sample.

+### Cytokine summary statistics
+Next on the page is summary statistics calculated used the .describe() function from pandas.
+This includes the mean, median, standard deviation, etc.
+Each cytokine has 126 observations, indicating 126 different people from which the data are collected.
+This dataframe adjusts to the cytokines that have been selected on the sidebar on the left of the page.
+Users may select certain cytokines to be displayed in this dataframe.
+Additionally, the text under this section will be updated with the selection in the sidebar.

+###